 The Company is engaged in the acquisition, exploration and development of gold projects in Burkina Faso.
 The Company is in the exploration and evaluation stage.
 The Company's primary objective is to identify and develop commercially viable gold deposits and become a producing company.
-Additionally, the Company is typically active exploring or seeking to explore other projects at various stages of exploration and is looking at potential investments, synergies, mergers, or acquisitions within the mining sector.
+Additionally, the Company is typically actively exploring or seeking to explore other projects at various stages of exploration and is looking at potential investments, synergies, mergers and acquisitions or strategic alternatives to achieve its objective.

 The Company has concentrated its activities in Burkina Faso, West Africa since 1996 with minor expenditures in Niger and Mali in previous years.
-The Company made a decision to focus on Burkina Faso because it has similar geology, but is relatively underexplored, compared to the neighbouring countries of Mali and Ghana.
+The Company decided to focus on Burkina Faso because it has similar geology, but is relatively underexplored, compared to the neighbouring countries of Mali and Ghana.
 In addition, Burkina Faso has good infrastructure relative to much of West Africa, and has provided the opportunity to acquire both relatively large underexplored tracts of land as well as more advanced stage assets on reasonable terms.
 Burkina Faso improved its fiscal policy for mining companies in 2003, making it more competitive with Mali and Ghana.
 In 2015, the transitional government of Burkina Faso voted in a new mining code that is less competitive and could undermine the development of some gold projects, considering gold prices are below \$1,300.
-The 2015 mining code has yet to be applied by the new government.
-With the exception of late 2014 and late 2015 social unrest as described in sections 3.1.2 and 3.1.3 below, the country has been politically stable for many years.
-As at the date of filing the AIF, Orezone has interests in three permits (two projects) covering approximately 336 km in Burkina Faso.
+On June 26, 2015, the Conseil National de la Transition approved a new Mining Code that was adopted by the parliament on July 16, 2015, and promulgated on October 29, 2015.
+Except for the social unrest that occurred in late 2014 and late 2015 as described in section 3.3 - Overview of Burkina Faso, the country has been politically stable for many years.
+As at the date of filing the AIF, Orezone has interests in five exploration permits (two projects) covering approximately 303 square km and one 25 square km mining permit on the Bomboré project in Burkina Faso.